-“Why Would a Car Accident Lawyer Not Take My Case?”
+“Why Would an Injury Lawyer Not Take My Case?”

 So, after seeking medical attention, one of the first things you need to do after being in an accident is to contact an attorney.
 Finding the right attorney can offer you hope for the future, considering the adverse effects accidents can have on people’s lives.

 Yet finding the right attorney can be difficult.